apache/royale-asjs/manualtests/FlexJSTest_SVG/src/README.txt

 DESCRIPTION

-The FlexJSTest_SVG example shows how to use SVG to skin components when run in the HTML/JavaScript environment.
+The RoyaleTest_SVG example shows how to use SVG to skin components when run in the HTML/JavaScript environment.

 This Flex application may be run as a Flash SWF or cross-compiled (using Falcon JX) into JavaScript and HTML and run without Flash.

-The FlexJSTest_SVG application may be run in ActionScript, which uses standard Flash drawing to produce the button skin.
+The RoyaleTest_SVG application may be run in ActionScript, which uses standard Flash drawing to produce the button skin.
 When run in JavaScript however, SVG is used to make the skin.